 He won the Petyrek-Lang-foundation’s song competition in 2015.
 His debut album #talesoflove (Preiser Records) together with Andreas Fröschl won the Bank Austria Art Award 2016.

-The young baritone has worked with pianists such as András Schiff, Graham Johnson, David Lutz and Eduard Kutrowatz, with the conductors Nikolaus Harnoncourt, Sascha Goetzel, Johannes Prinz, Walter Kobéra and Martin Haselböck as well as with orchestras such as the Orchestre National de Lyon, the Cappella Andrea Barca, the Concentus Musicus Wien and the Orchester Wiener Akademie.
+The young baritone has worked with pianists such as András Schiff, Graham Johnson, David Lutz and Eduard Kutrowatz, with the conductors Nikolaus Harnoncourt, Sascha Goetzel, Dennis Russell Davis, Johannes Prinz, Walter Kobéra and Martin Haselböck as well as with orchestras such as the Orchestre National de Lyon, the Radio-Symphonieorchester Wien, the Cappella Andrea Barca, the Concentus Musicus Wien and the Orchester Wiener Akademie.